cloudpedagogy/ai-capability-framework-scenarios/education/blooms-ai-capability/templates/ai-aware-bloom-activity-cards.md

 **Traditional Activity:**
 Evaluate policy effectiveness.

-**AI-Aware Adaptation:**
+**AI-Aware Activity:**
-Use AI to surface multiple evaluation criteria, then justify which criteria you adopt and why.
+Use AI to propose evaluation criteria, then justify which criteria are adopted and why.

-**Capability Focus:**
+**QA Focus:**
 - Decision-making
 - Ethical reasoning
+- Accountability

 ---